 The participants of Household Division Beating Retreat are drawn from the bands of the two Household Cavalry Regiments and the five Foot Guards Regiments which make up the Household Division.

-The Massed Bands of The Royal Marines have also been Beating Retreat on Horse Guards Parade approximately every three years since 1960 to celebrate the birthday of His Royal Highness The Prince Philip, Duke of Edinburgh and Captain General Royal Marines.
+The Massed Bands of The Royal Marines have also been Beating Retreat on Horse Guards Parade approximately every other year since 1960 to celebrate the birthday of His Royal Highness The Prince Philip, Duke of Edinburgh and Captain General Royal Marines.

 Click images to enlarge

-The Royal Marines Musical Spectacular takes place every other year and the next occasion will be in the summer of 2014 when the Royal Marines will be celebrating their 350th anniversary.
+The Royal Marines Musical Spectacular takes place every other year and the last occasion was in the summer of 2014 when the Royal Marines celebrated their 350th anniversary.